 A Memorandum of Understanding on the Multi-Annual Indicative Programme (MIP) 2011-2013 was signed between the EU and Bhutan in December 2010.
 EU co-operation supports projects in the field of renewable natural resources and trade and economic capacity building.

 The EU actively supports the institutional reform processes towards a constitutional monarchy.
-In 2008, it fielded an Election Observation Mission to observe the first ever parliamentary elections in Bhutan.
+In 2008, it fielded anto observe the first ever parliamentary elections in Bhutan.